michaeljohnilagan/aspragers/README.md

 ```

 Otherwise, you may want to re-query PubMed (to refresh the data), re-run the evaluation experiments, edit settings in the scripts, or download a different Ollama model.
-In that case, you will need a shell with Jupyter notebooks.
+In that case, you will need a Bash shell with Jupyter notebooks.

 ```bash
 docker run -it -p 8888:8888 --entrypoint /bin/bash aspragers